 Optical fiber is commonly used for long distance data transmission.
-However, when link issues occur, it is very costly to troubleshoot fiber cables and fiber transceivers at remote sites.
-To solve this problem, Moxa industrial Ethernet switches provide digital diagnostics and monitoring (DDM) functions on Moxa SFP's and/or fixed type (multi-mode SC/ST and single-mode SC connectors) optical fiber links and allow users to measure optical parameters and its performance from a central site.
-This function can greatly facilitate the troubleshooting process for optical fiber links and reduce costs for onsite debugging.
-Two different categories of Moxa switches support Fiber Digital Diagnostics Monitoring functions: SFP DDM and Fiber Check.
+However, when link issues occur, it is very costly to trouble shoot the fiber cable and fiber transceiver at remote sites.
+To solve this problem, Moxa industrial Ethernet switches provide digital diagnostic and monitoring functions on Moxa SFP optical fiber links and allow users to measure optical parameters and its performance from center site.
+This function can greatly facilitate the trouble shooting process for optical fiber links and reduce costs for onsite debug.